Elizabeth Campbell (television)

 Margaret Elizabeth Pfohl Campbell (December 4, 1902 – January 9, 2004) was an American public television executive.
-She was also a teacher, college administrator and a notable board member for the Arlington Public Schools, and the founder of WETA-TV, the first public television station in Washington, D.C.
+Trained as a teacher, she also served as a college administrator and led the first elected school board for the Arlington Public Schools as it attempted to navigate Massive Resistance, then helped found WETA-TV, the first public television station in Washington, D.C.

-Early and family life
+Early and personal life

 Elizabeth Pfohl was born in Winston-Salem, North Carolina to a Moravian minister and a music teacher.
 She had a sister, Ruth, who survived her.
 Pfohl received her high school education at Salem Academy where she graduated in 1919.
 She then attended Salem College, a related institution, and received a bachelor's degree in education in 1923.
-She later received her master's degree in education from Columbia University.
+She later received her master's degree in education from the Teachers' College, Columbia University.

-Pfohl married the trial lawyer Rev. Edmund D. Campbell Jr., a widower, in 1936, and moved with him to Arlington, Virginia, where she helped to raise his two children.
+Pfohl married widower and trial lawyer Edmund D. Campbell Jr. in 1936, and moved with him to Arlington, Virginia, where she helped to raise his two children.
 The couple also had three children together.
-Campbell predeceased his long-lived mother, but the twins H. Donald Campbell and Rev. Benjamin P. Campbell and their sister Virginia Campbell Holt survived her, as did nine grandchildren and five great-grandchildren.
+Campbell survived her husband, and the twins H. Donald Campbell and Rev. Benjamin P. Campbell and their sister Virginia Campbell Holt survived her, as did nine grandchildren and five great-grandchildren.